 Audi e-tron price, Launch Edition and Edition 1

 There are three versions of the e-tron at present – a standard model, a Launch Edition and an ultra-exclusive Edition 1, of which only 30 will come to the UK.
 All of the Edition 1s have now been reserved.

 The standard e-tron costs from £71,490, while the Launch Edition – which adds a plethora of kit including 'virtual' door mirrors, 21-inch alloys, Matrix LED headlights and black styling pack – costs £82,240.

 Other Launch Edition features include electric steering wheel adjustment, adaptive cruise assist, traffic-sign recognition and a 360-degree camera.
 All e-trons are eligible for the government's plug-in car grant, which slashes £3,500 off the list price.

 The sold-out Edition 1 builds on the Launch Edition's kit list with a panoramic glass sunroof, four-zone climate control, a Bang & Olufsen premium stereo, acoustic glazing, exclusive Antigua Blue metallic paint, orange brake calipers and 21-inch 'turbine' alloy wheels and aluminium exterior elements.

 The e-tron is powered by a pair of electric motors, with one working on each axle.
 That'll ensure it sticks to one Audi tradition: quattro four-wheel drive.
-Air suspension will also be standard across the range, which bodes well for ride quality.
+Air suspension is standard across the range, which bodes well for ride quality.

 Working together, the two motors produce a total of 402bhp.
 Audi says this is enough to get the two-tonne-plus e-tron to 62mph from rest in 5.7 seconds and on to a 124mph top speed.